trueos/trueos-docs/trueos-handbook/using.rst

   inserting a headset into an audio jack, the system may not detect this new input, meaning the default device has changed manually.
-  :guilabel:`Set as Default` sets the currently selected audio output channel to the default.
+  :guilabel:`Set as Default` sets the currently selected audio output channel as the system default.

-The :guilabel:`Disable PulseAudio` will disable the PulseAudio support.
+The :guilabel:`Disable PulseAudio` disables all PulseAudio support.

 The :guilabel:`File` menu can be used to quit this mixer screen or to close both this screen and remove the icon from the system tray.